diferma0151/sample_repo/developers/RepositoryAccess.md

 * \#2264 - Allow to export the log view content to file/clipboard
 * \#4033 - graph: highlight ancestors of selected revision
-* \#4099 - Updated dynamic tags not updating in GUI (hg-git) ...
+* \#4099 - Updated dynamic tags not updating in GUI (hg-git)
+* \#4139 - Crash when stripping last changeset of branch included in filter ...

 auto-refresh working status: